TakhiAbed/playtech/README.md

-# playtech
+# application depoloyment
-this is an assingment of playtech sports
+this is a project done for deploying a docker based application into kubernetes cluster